Bennev/digital-business-card/README.md

 # Scrimba - Digital Business Card Solution

-This is a solution to the [Digital Business Card on Scrimba](https://scrimba.com/learn/learnreact).
+This is a solution to the [Solo project: Digital Business Card on Scrimba](https://scrimba.com/learn/learnreact).
 Scrimba helps you improve your coding skills by building realistic projects.

 ## Table of Contents